AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stages-and-touchpoints.md

 **Q: Why are we only limited to 10 boomerangs per stage?**

-Bizible has to place a limit on the number of stages in order to keep processing times under control.
+Marketo Measure has to place a limit on the number of stages in order to keep processing times under control.
 If you choose to include all 15 Boomerang Stages in your attribution model, and 10 boomerang touchpoints per stage, you could potentially have over 150 touchpoints per Lead/Contact record.

 **Q: I have Data Warehouse.
 Do I get all of the data or does the Boomerang Stages cap apply to me as well?**

-The cap will apply to Data Warehouse and CRMs because of the processing limits that Bizible has in place.
+The cap will apply to Data Warehouse and CRMs because of the processing limits that Marketo Measure has in place.
 Data Warehouse will also see the limit of 10 touchpoints per stage.

 **Q: What is the benefit of using Boomerang Stages with Custom Modeling?**

 Using Boomerang Stages with Custom Modelling will allow you to assign attribution weighting to Boomerang touchpoints, which will allocate revenue credit to these stages.

-Without custom modeling, Bizible will create touchpoints for each boomerang and stage transition but will not assign any attribution credit to these touchpoints.
+Without custom modeling, Marketo Measure will create touchpoints for each boomerang and stage transition but will not assign any attribution credit to these touchpoints.
 The only boomerang touchpoints that will receive attribution credits are form submission touchpoints.
 Without custom model, Boomerang touchpoints are considered the same as a ‘middle touch’ and receive attribution credit accordingly.